-The Department of Pathology and Laboratory Medicine at NewYork-Presbyterian/Weill Cornell Medical Center offers educational programs for individuals at all levels of training — from medical students to residents, fellows, and practicing professionals.
-Our programs combine the resources of an Ivy League medical school — Weill Cornell Medical College — and one of the world's leading medical centers, NewYork-Presbyterian/Weill Cornell Medical Center.
+The Department of Pathology and Laboratory Medicine at NewYork-Presbyterian/Weill Cornell Medicine offers educational programs for individuals at all levels of training — from medical students to residents, fellows, and practicing professionals.
+Our programs combine the resources of an Ivy League medical school — Weill Cornell Medicine — and one of the world's leading medical centers, NewYork-Presbyterian/Weill Cornell Medical Center.
 We are centrally located within a collaborative scientific and medical community that includes the Hospital for Special Surgery, Memorial-Sloan Kettering Cancer Center, and The Rockefeller University.

 Educational programs are available for: